 - 6 Handy Kitchen Tools

 Each piece of nontoxic bakeware listed below is used daily (or almost daily) in my very own kitchen…

 Make Over Your Kitchen with Nontoxic Bakeware

-PS–Maybe this is obvious, but pleases take the spoons off the ring.
+PS–Maybe this is obvious, but please take the spoons off the ring.
 Who uses a measuring spoon attached to four other spoons?
 I’ve always wondered why they always come on a ring…

 I have two of these loaf pans and could easily use two more.
-They get regular use in my gluten free kitchen: Paleo Almond Butter Bread, Chocolate Zucchini Bread, and Banana Chocolate Chip Bread are probably the top three uses for my trusty stainless steel loaf pans.
+They get regular use in my gluten free kitchen for baking Paleo Almond Butter Bread, Chocolate Zucchini Bread, and Banana Chocolate Chip Bread.
+I’ve also used them to roast garlic!

 These baking sheets receive almost daily use in my kitchen.
 Once again, I’ve got two and could use at least two more.
-We’re constantly using them to roast veggies, cook bacon, crisp nuts, and bake crackers, cookies, and biscuits, etc.
+[UPDATE: I now own four.]

 Pyrex is an American classic, and for good reason.
 Efficiency tip: buy only Pyrex dishes that come with lids.
 And by the way, I do not recommend the newer Easy Grab Pyrex dishes–the oversized handles are not practical for fridge storage.